jordanopensource/nuha-web/content/findings/index.md

-# Hello, world
+## Findings

-Findings content will be in this dir
+Findings content in Arabic will be in this folder.
+This is the content for the findings main page.